top of page

 Krishnendu Ray

-Krishnendu Ray, associate professor and chair in the Department of Nutrition, Food Studies and Public Health at New York University, also teaches at the Culinary Institute of America.
-His publications include Curried Cultures: Globalization, Food and South Asia (coeditor, 2012).
+Krishnendu Ray, associate professor and chair of the Department of Nutrition, Food Studies and Public Health at New York University, also teaches at the Culinary Institute of America.
+His publications include Curried Cultures: Globalization, Food, and South Asia (coeditor; 2012).

 Paula Rayman

-Paula Rayman is research program director of Stone Center, Wellesley College.
+Paula Rayman is the research program director of the Stone Center at Wellesley College.

 Gayatri Reddy

-Gayatri Reddy is assistant professor of gender and women's studies and history at the University of Illinois at Chicago.
-Her paper, 'Crossing Lines of Subjectivity: The Negotiation of Sexual Identity in Hyderabad, India' appeared in South Asia in 2001.
+Gayatri Reddy is an assistant professor of gender and women's studies and history at the University of Illinois at Chicago.
+Her paper "Crossing Lines of Subjectivity: The Negotiation of Sexual Identity in Hyderabad, India" appeared in South Asia in 2001.

 Irwin Redlener

-Irwin Redlener is professor of clinical population and family health and director of the National Center for Disaster Preparedness at the Columbia University Mailman School of Public Health.
-He is also president and co-founder of the Children's Health Fund.
-He is the author of Americans At Risk: Why We Are Not Prepared For Megadisasters and What We Can Do Now (2006).
+Irwin Redlener is a professor of clinical population and family health and the director of the National Center for Disaster Preparedness at the Columbia University's Mailman School of Public Health.
+He is also the president and cofounder of the Children's Health Fund.
+He is the author of Americans at Risk: Why We Are Not Prepared for Megadisasters and What We Can Do Now (2006).

 Marcel Regnier

-Marcel Regnier is editor of the Archives de Philosophie.
+Marcel Regnier is the editor of the Archives de Philosophie.

 Rob Reich